ibejalon/Terraform_Projects/Udagram/Readme.md

 - VPC: The private cloud environment needed to spin up resources for Udagram
 - Availability Zones: Two availability zones created for failover
-- Bastion Host : The host server
+- Bastion Host : which runs on EC2 instance in the public subnet provides access to the private subnet.It is set up with a security group to allow SSH and egress traffic
 - VPC NAT Gateway: lets private subnets route to the public
 - Internet gateway with corresponding routing table
 - Routing table association for public subnet
 - Subnets: Two public subnets and two private subnets
-- Servers : four servers stored in pairs in each private subnets
+- Servers : four servers stored in pairs in each private subnets from autoscaling group with minimum configuration of 4 instance
 - Security Group